Buffy the Vampire Slayer/No Place Like Home

 Giles: Well, it's so shiny.

-- Xander: Anya, the Shopkeepers of America Union just called.
-They wanted me to tell you that "Please go" just got replaced with "Have a nice day."
+• Xander: Anya, the Shopkeepers Union of America called.
+They want me to tell you that "Please go" just got replaced with "Have a nice day."

 Anya: But I have their money.
 Who cares what kind of day they have?

 Xander: No one.
 It's just a long cultural tradition of raging insincerity.
-Embrace.
+Embrace it.